 Blood/urine tests.
 The doctor may need samples of the patient’s blood and urine to check for abnormal levels of hormones and other substances.
-Urine tests check the measurement of 5-HIAA (see Overview ).
-Measurements for serotonin levels may also be taken.
+Urine tests check the amount of 5-HIAA (see the Overview ).
+Measurements of serotonin levels may also be taken.
 A doctor may be able to diagnose a carcinoid tumor from a urine test alone.
 A blood test to measure chromogranin-A may be needed since the serum serotonin level often changes and may not be as useful as a chromogranin-A test.

 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is examined by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is examined by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 Endoscopy .
 This test allows the doctor to see the lining of the upper digestive system with a thin, lighted, flexible tube called an endoscope.
 The person may be sedated as the tube is inserted through the mouth, down the esophagus, and into the stomach and small bowel.
+Sedation is giving medication to become more relaxed, calm, or sleepy.
 If an abnormality is found, a biopsy will be performed.

 A colonoscope is a type of endoscope that is inserted through the anus and into the colon.
 It can be used to diagnose a tumor in the lower section of the digestive system.

 Endoscopic ultrasound .
 An ultrasound uses sound waves to create a picture of the internal organs.
 This procedure is often done at the same time as an upper endoscopy.
-In an endoscopic ultrasound, a transducer (a machine that produces the sound waves) is inserted into the upper digestive tract through the mouth.
+During an endoscopic ultrasound, a machine that produces the sound waves, called a transducer, is inserted into the upper digestive tract through the mouth.
 The endoscopic ultrasound can show enlarged lymph nodes, which may help indicate a tumor or the stage of the disease.

 Bone scan .
 A bone scan uses a radioactive tracer to look at the inside the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer, appear dark.